Alex Palmieri: Biography

-In January 2020 the new album Wrong came out, it was anticipated by the first single Fake News (which had come out the previous October).
-The sound of the album, worked between Italy, Ukraine, California and Philippines, is pop with hints of trap and K-pop, it is definited by the singer as less commercial and more personal than previous discographic work.
-It was presented on Raiuno TV programme Storie Italiane (Italian Stories) hosted by Eleonora Daniele, who showed a sneak preview from the videoclip of the second single Room 05.
+In January 2020 the new album Wrong came out, it was preceded by the first single Fake News (which had come out the previous October).
+The album which was worked on in Italy, Ukraine, California and Philippines, is pop with elements of trap and K-pop.
+It was described by the singer as "less commercial and more personal than previous discographic work".
+It was presented on Rai 1 TV programme Storie Italiane (Italian Stories) hosted by Eleonora Daniele, who showed a sneak preview from the videoclip of the second single Room 05.
 After the music video release, Alex disclosed the Wrong Tour dates starting from Munchen, but after the first one, many stages have been cancelled due to COVID-19 plague.
 During the quarantine he was interviewed by Radio Rai and Rai 3 and in September the third single, the ballad Beatrice from the album Wrong, was released.
 This single is dedicated to women and the female emancipation and it'll be on radio airplay on BBC Radio in UK in autumn.
-In October Alex is interviewed by Tg3 on Rai 3 and Raiuno in the programme Unomattina, both broadcasting a preview of Beatrice music video.
-Video came out definitely in November for ANSA (Agenzia Nazionale Stampa Associata).
+In October Alex is interviewed by TG3 on Rai 3 and Rai 1 in the program Unomattina, both broadcasting a preview of Beatrice music video, which was released in November for ANSA (Agenzia Nazionale Stampa Associata).

-In December, Alex made his debut in Albania with several television appearances, on RTSH with an interview and on Televizioni Klan with a 10 minutes live performance on Christmas night, guest with Ornella Muti.
+In December, Palmieri made his debut in Albania with several television appearances, which included interviews on RTSH and on Televizioni Klan, as well as a 10 minute live performance on Christmas night.